Pacific Wreck Database

 Construction

-Construction began in early 1943 by the Japanese Army.
+The Japanese Army began constructing an airfield at this location during January 1943.
 By the end of February a single runway was built 1,400 x 80 meters, considered suitable for heavy bombers.
-Later, it was expanded to 6,700' (dimensions as of September 9, 1943).
-The northern side of the runway, right along the sea were ravetments for (33) fighters.
-The southern side had bomber and fighter dispersal areas with (32) ravetments.
-Along the center of the strip were a further (14) bomber and fighter revetments.
+By September 9, 1943, it was expanded to 6,700' in length.
+Revetments were built for 33 fighters were built on the northern side of the runway along the sea.
+The southern side had bomber and fighter dispersal areas with an additional 32 revetments.
+Along the center of the strip were 14 more bomber and fighter revetments.

 68st Sentai (Ki-61) June - November 1943